All about Android developer options. Guide to get the best out of Android Developer android feature.

 Disable absolute volume

 If we connect a Bluetooth headset and want to control the volume independently, we should activate this function.
-We eliminate the maximum volume that in some cases are very annoying.
-In Android 6.0 gave problems, but in Nougat 7.0 was corrected.
+We eliminate the maximum volume that in some cases is very annoying.
+Android 6.0 gave problems, but in Nougat 7.0 was corrected.

 Android developer options on pointers, animations, and drawing